Skip Navigation

-‘Vulawalu’ is the local name given to the starfish organism Acanthaster plancii or commonly known as Crown-of-Thorns referring to the crown of spikes worn by Jesus during his crucifixion.
+‘Vulawalu’ is the local name given to the starfish Acanthaster plancii commonly known as Crown-of-Thorns starfish (COTS) referring to the crown of thorns/spikes worn by Jesus during his crucifixion.

-The Crown-of-Thorns starfish (CoTs) feed on corals for their survival and have a drastic effect on the health of coral reefs all over the world, including the reefs in the Mamanucas.
+The Crown-of-Thorns starfish (COTS) feed on corals for their survival and have a drastic effect on the health of coral reefs all over the world, including the reefs in the Mamanucas.
 Although this should be a healthy and natural part of the ecosystem, the population explosions of the starfish have caused devastation in many portions of the reefs in the Mamanucas.
-MES conducted surveys in a few resorts in early January 2006 and has found an increasing number of CoTs in a relatively small area; an alarming fact that needs to be addressed.
-From surveys so far, the number found in small areas is exceeding the sustainable level of CoTs per hectare two folds.
+Since 2006, MES has actively participated in COTS removals in the region.
+Member resorts are now more aware of the dangers posed by the large numbers of COTS and have designed control methods to bring the numbers to a sustainable level.

 Facts about Crown-of-Thorns